VarshaRagavendran/VENS/VENS/README.md

 When first accessing the website it redirects to Home page.

 ### Important features in the Home page are:
+1. Search bar: you can select to search by all, tittle or author.
 <dl>
-  <dt>1.
-Search bar: you can select to search by all, tittle or author.</dt>
   <dd>1.1.
 In the search result, click on a book to show the book details.</dd>
   <dd>1.2 The details contain: book description, user reviews and rating and the add to cart button.</dd>
   <dd>1.3 Books can be added to the shopping cart anytime, even if not logged in.</dd>
   <dd>1.4 A logged in user can review and rate books.</dd>

-  <dt>2.
-Advanced Searched: You can search by title, author, category, and price range.</dt>
 </dl>
+2. Advanced Searched: You can search by title, author, category, and price range.

 ### Login Page: